User0332/webpy/docs/source/getstarted.md

 # Getting Started

 ## Installation
 WebPy can be installed with `pip` using `pip install webpy-framework`.
-For code that has not yet been published to PyPI (and therefore code that may not necessarily work), the newest form of WebPy can be installed from the repository using `pip install git+https://github.com/User0332/webpy`.
+For a version that has not yet been published to PyPI (and therefore a version that may not necessarily work), the newest form of WebPy can be installed from the repository using `pip install git+https://github.com/User0332/webpy`.
 It requires at least Python 3.9, the version it was developed on.

 ## Your First WebPy Application